uprial/mine-ctrl-linux/README.md

 Check abandoned plugins for updates:
 * [Dynmap, **1.19 only**](https://www.spigotmc.org/resources/dynmap.274/)

-In case any updates in links or versions, please update this document and also the [CLIENT.md](CLIENT.md) document.
+In case any updates in links, please update this document and also the [CLIENT.md](CLIENT.md) document.

 Change LuckPerms storage-method in plugins/LuckPerms/config.yml: